 Greg Cook is a CPA and firearms collector who writes about gun collecting, history, provenance, ownership impressions, and the practical details that make individual firearms memorable.
 His Army MOS was 76Y, Unit Armorer.

-11. Gun Collectors Club: Colt Police Positive Guide — related GCC pillar article for production years, issue changes, and Police Positive vs Detective Special discussion.
+11. Gun Collectors Club: Colt Police Positive Guide — companion GCC identification article for production years, issue changes, and Police Positive family context.

-12. Gun Collectors Club: Colt Police Positive Timeline — companion GCC timeline article for model-family context.
+12. Gun Collectors Club: Colt Police Positive Timeline — companion GCC timeline for placing the model family in chronological order.